Vikram Vij: Career

-Eventually in 1994, at the age of 30 he opened a fine-dining restaurant, Vij's, in Vancouver, soon to be joined in business by his wife Meeru Dhalwala.
+Eventually in 1994, at the age of 30 he opened a fine-dining restaurant, Vij's, in Vancouver.
 In the early days his parents would make the curry at their home and deliver it by bus to the restaurant.
 By 2003, Mark Bittman of The New York Times was praising Vij's Restaurant as "easily among the finest Indian restaurants in the world".

-A decade later in 2004, Vij and Dhalwala opened a second restaurant and market, the casual-style Rangoli.
+A decade later in 2004, Vij opened a second restaurant and market, the casual-style Rangoli.
 Rangoli sells their line of pre-packaged gourmet curries named "Vij's Inspired Indian Cuisine".
-In 2011, Vij and Dhalwala completed and opened a food processing facility to better meet retailer interest in the product line.
+In 2011, Vij completed and opened a food processing facility to better meet retailer interest in the product line.
 The product line is sold in grocery stores across Canada.
 Foods produced at the facility are also sold at food service sites such as Whistler Mountain, Loblaws City Markets and more.

-Vij and Dhalwala have collaborated on two cookbooks, with Dhalwala writing the text.
+Vij has two cookbooks,"Nine Candid Minutes With Star Chef & Restaurateur Vikram Vij"].
 They published Vij's: Elegant and Inspired Indian Cuisine in 2006, which won several awards in 2007, including Cuisine Canada's Gold Award for Best Cookbook and Cordon d'Or Gold Ribbon International Cookbook Award.
-In 2010, the pair published Vij's at Home: Relax Honey, which placed second in the Best Indian Cuisine Book in the World category at the 2010 Gourmand World Cookbook Awards.
+In 2010, he published Vij's at Home: Relax Honey, which placed second in the Best Indian Cuisine Book in the World category at the 2010 Gourmand World Cookbook Awards.
 Vij has been an ongoing contributor to The Globe and Mail since November 28, 2007.

+Vikram Vij is working on a new Vijs Restaurant 2025 cookbook with his partner Jaan.

 In 2012, Vij's Railway Express was launched onto the streets of Vancouver.
 It is a mobile food truck serving Indian curries to people in downtown Vancouver for weekday lunch and at private catering events.

-Vij opened his first solo restaurant, My Shanti, based in South Surrey, in 2014.
+Vij opened another restaurant, My Shanti, based in South Surrey, in 2014.
 My Shanti means "my peace" and the menu is based on Vij's culinary travels, and includes flavours, ingredients and influences from all over the world.
 My Shanti won Vancouver Magazine's Best Indian Restaurant in 2016.
+In November 2023, Vikram Vij and the management team announced the closure of My Shanti after nearly ten years of operations.

 The Rangoli location on South Granville closed in May 2020, and the menu was consolidated with Vij's on Cambie due to the economic effects of the COVID-19 pandemic.

 Culinary philosophy

-Vij and Dhalwala's culinary philosophy has been described as "keeping spices and cooking techniques Indian, while using meats, seafood and produce that are locally available."
-Vij has asserted that their cuisine should not be labeled fusion cuisine as the techniques and spices used are traditional to India.
-Vij and Dhalwala advocate sustainability in their kitchen practices and ingredient selection.
+Chef Vikram Vij's culinary philosophy has been described as "keeping spices and cooking techniques Indian, while using meats, seafood and produce that are locally available."
+Vij has asserted that his cuisine should not be labeled fusion cuisine as the techniques and spices used are traditional to India.
+Vij advocates sustainability in his kitchen practices and ingredient selection.
 Two of their restaurants are known to have an all female kitchen staff.